Altanshash/physics-full-repo/docs/en/problem_set_08_statistics_and_measurements_solution/task_01.md

 s = 0.02\ \text{cm}
 $$

-The measurements are close to each other, which indicates good measurement consistency and reliability.
+The measurements are close to each other.
+Therefore, the measurement series is consistent, and the final result is reliable.